 Having served as a police officer in Texas, an aerospace engineer with the Boeing Company, and as a business lawyer in a career that has now spanned 40 years, Matthew was inspired to found Catholic Conscience by an assignment he received as part of a lay formation program at the Archdiocese of Toronto, which caused him to reflect on ways in which society might benefit from an infusion of the Church’s social teachings.
 From the start, his goal has been to bring Catholics and the Gospel together at the heart of civic discourse.
-In addition to his work with Catholic Conscience, Matthew serves as counsel to a Toronto business law firm and as a member of several public and private boards.
+In addition to his work with Catholic Conscience, Matthew serves as counsel to a Toronto business law firm and as a member of several secular and religious boards.
 He is a member of St Patrick’s Parish and a Lay Associate of the Redemptorists.

-In the course of a professional political career that included speech writing for the Canadian minister of Finance, as well as other Government ministers and officials and exposure to inner party politics, Brendan found himself growing concerned for the tone and nature of political discourse in Canada.
-A conversation with Matthew, which showed that Matthew shared those concerns, proved Providential: with his political experience and sharp intellect, Brendan immediately began to spout ideas that have transformed Catholic Conscience and its mission, in ways that have already impacted Canadian politics, and set an exciting course for the future.
-A Graduate of McGill University and now a senior writer with GCI Canada, Brendan was selected as a 2019 Fellow of CivicAction’s Diverse City Fellowship Program and a delegate to Pope Francis’s pending gathering on a new global economy.
-Brendan is a member of St Basil’s parish in downtown Toronto.
+During a professional political career that included speechwriting for Canada’s Finance Minister, as well as other Government ministers and officials and exposure to inner party politics, Brendan found himself growing concerned for the tone and nature of political discourse in Canada.
+A conversation with Matthew, which showed that Matthew shared those concerns, proved Providential: with his political experience and sharp intellect, Brendan immediately began to spout ideas that have transformed Catholic Conscience and its mission in ways that have already impacted Canadian politics, and set an exciting course for the future as our Executive Director.
+A graduate of McGill University and now chief writer with a large Canadian charity, Brendan was a 2019 fellow of CivicAction’s DiverseCity Fellowship Program and is actively involved with several Catholic organizations and ministries in Toronto.
+Brendan is a parishioner at St. Basil’s Catholic Church.